 These are my budget pick for gloves as they have pretty much all the features of the other gloves on this list, and also have touchscreen support.
-At the price that they well at, you really can’t go wrong with these gloves.
+At the price that they are at, you really can’t go wrong with these gloves.

-They may not look the coolest, but for sim racing they do a really good job.
+They may not look the coolest, but for sim racing, they do a really good job.

 If you’re after something with a bit of color, then the Alpinestars F-Lite gloves might be to your taking.

-They are thinner than the other gloves in this list and are more of a light-weight mountain biking style glove than a motorsport glove.
+They are thinner than the other gloves in this list and are more of a lightweight mountain biking style glove than a motorsport glove.
 As I mentioned earlier though, as sim racers this doesn’t matter at all.

 As far as touchscreen capabilities go though, I’ve heard mixed reports.
 Some people say that it works fine, some people say that it doesn’t.
 Alpinestars don’t make any note of the Alpinestars F-Lite’s having touchscreen support so you’ll need to take that into consideration if you’re considering purchasing these gloves.